juliomeza/django-react-logistics-portal/README.md

-# Django React JWT Authentication with PostgreSQL
+# Django React JWT Authentication with PostgreSQL and SQL Reporting

 A complete authentication and order management system using Django REST Framework for the backend and React for the frontend.
 It features JWT authentication with secure HttpOnly cookie-based storage and PostgreSQL as the database.